MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/kubernetes/canary-demo.md

 1. Go to **Pipelines** > **Create Pipeline**, and select your repository.
 1. On the **Configure** tab, choose **Starter pipeline**.
-1. In the **Review** tab, replace the pipeline YAML with this code.
+1. On the **Review** tab, replace the pipeline YAML with this code.

     ```YAML
     trigger: